Oborn [Oborne]

 In 1851 Elizabeth Oram (51) widow lived at Pond Head with Richard (22), Eli (16) Susan (14), Charles D. (12) and Sarah.
 Louisa married William Masters in 1851 (Dec Q 5c/1057 Wells). # Eli appeared in 1861 on Butleigh Hill, while Charles was at Barton Stone.
 Susan married Theophilus Luff in 1857 and lived on Butleigh Hill (Pond Head ?) with her mother Eliza as lodger in 1861. # They were still together in 1871 and 1881 until Elizabeth died in 1887 aged 92 (assuming that Elizabeth is the Betsy Oram who died then).

-Richard, unmarried, was a dock labourer in 1871 living at New Town, Burnham.
+Richard, unmarried, lodged in Pylle in 1861 and was a dock labourer in 1871 living at New Town, Burnham.

 5a1) George Oram alias Rendel Chr.
 12 Nov 1815 Butleigh, labourer, s.o.
 John and Ann Oram

-In Feb 1830 George was out of work.
-George, Sarah and three children lived at South Town, West Pennard, with mother, Mary Tibbotts (66) widow (of William), in 1851.
+In Feb 1830 George Oram was out of work.
 In 1841 Sarah had lived with her parents in Woodland, West Pennard with George Rendal as a lodger.
-Sarah died 1851 (Sep Q 10/322 Wells) and George, (using same alias as his father) married Kezia Dunkerton in 1852.
+George Oram [misread Crane on FMP], Sarah and the above first three children lived at South Town, West Pennard, with mother, Mary Tibbotts (66 b.
+Wilts) widow (of William who was bur.
+15 Aug 1850 WP), in 1851.
+Two other infants buried with surname Oram were Elizabeth 1845 and Thomas 1848 who may be of this family.
+Sarah died 1851 and George, (using same alias as his father) married Kezia Dunkerton in 1852.
 Kezia Rendall died in 1874 (Dec Q 5c/397 Wells).
 See under Rendall.

 5a2) Eli Oram Chr.
 17 Nov 1833 Butleigh, labourer, died 18 Oct, bur.
 25 Oct 1872, 1873 (Dec Q 5c/355 Wells) Butleigh 51-28, 71-77